jnozzi/cocoadev.com/markdown/BareBones.md

-Bare Bones Software, Inc. [http://www.barebones.com/] Makers of General/BBEdit, a popular text editor for the Mac.
+Bare Bones Software, Inc. [http://www.barebones.com/] Makers of BBEdit, a popular text editor for the Mac.